chris-reeves/lefthook/docs/full_guide.md

       skip: true
 ```

-## Skipping commands by tags
+### Skipping commands by tags

-If we have a lot of commands and scripts we can tag them and run skip commands with a specific tag.
+If we have a lot of commands and scripts then we can apply tags and then skip
+commands with a specific tag.

-For example, if we have `lefthook.yml` like this:
+For example, if we have a `lefthook.yml` like this:
 ```yml
 # lefthook.yml